 In re-viewing and reflecting on terminology and approaches to managing human resources and doing the right thing by employees, I am drawn to play with the word 'resources' in human resources.
 I think assumptions about people at work are important when re-viewing the contexts of HRM and Higher Education.
 Human resources are generally considered as either people who do not want to work and need managerial assistant to prosper, or people who do want to work and are considered as assets to be valued and developed in the service of the organisation.
 Both assumptions insinuate management and control of the human resources is required to get the most out of the resource, people.
 An alternative way of viewing people is not as a resource but as human beings who bring with them unlimited resourcefulness.
 If this is the assumption, then HRM plays a supporting role in "releasing the untapped reserves of human resourcefulness" (Blyton & Turnbull, 1992, p.
 4).
-With a change in assumptions from people as assets to resourceful human beings, HRM might be positioned with a humanist approach in the service of an organisation (Stewart, 2009).
+With a change in assumptions from people as assets to resourceful human beings, HRM might be positioned with a humanist approach in the belief people in organisations are more than the sum of their skills which are organised in the service of an organisation (Stewart,

+2009).
 A humanistic HRM approach might guard the belief and concern for the ideals of moral obligation and values of mutual respect, care and fairness.